 Debra Sadow Koenig is of counsel on the Tax and Employee Benefits team specializing in three areas: executive compensation, mergers and acquisitions and federal and state tax litigation.
 She often partners with members of the firm’s banking, securities and corporate teams.

 Debra assists both public and private company clients (corporations, partnerships and limited liability companies) in designing and implementing incentive compensation arrangements including option, restricted stock and synthetic equity plans, annual and long-term incentive programs, employment agreements and severance arrangements.
-Areas of specialization include planning under Sections 162(m) and 409A of the Internal Revenue Code, golden parachute tax planning under Section 280G of the Code and advising banks who have received TARP funds.
+Areas of specialization include planning under Sections 162(m) and 409A of the Internal Revenue Code and golden parachute tax planning under Section 280G of the Code.
 She has also represented corporate executives in negotiating employment agreements, incentive compensation arrangements and retirement or severance agreements, in the ordinary course and in connection with acquisitions.
 Most recently, Debra has represented several groups of senior executives in negotiating employment and equity arrangements in connection with acquisitions of businesses by private equity and strategic purchasers.

 Her extensive relationships with banks in Wisconsin has led to her representing them in tax matters before the Wisconsin Department of Revenue and the Internal Revenue Service.
 She negotiated a pattern settlement with the Wisconsin Department of Revenue for banks with out-of-state investment subsidiaries that has been utilized by over 100 banks.
 She was lead counsel in PSB Holdings, Inc. v.
 Commissioner, a US Tax Court decision in which the C corporation banks prevailed against the IRS's interpretation of the TEFRA interest disallowance rules as applied to their investment subsidiaries.
 The government has declined to appeal the decision, in a major victory for banks throughout the country.
 She was also lead counsel in the appeal of Vainisi v.
 Commissioner to the Seventh Circuit Court of Appeals.
 The Vainisi case dealt with whether the TEFRA interest disallowance applies to S corporation banks (which were formerly C corporation banks) after the third year of their elections.
 In a major victory for the one-third of US banks that are S corporations, the Seventh Circuit ruled in favor of the banks, and the IRS ultimately acquiesced in the decision.
 Debra also has successfully represented other taxpayers in tax controversy matters.

-Debra is listed in The Best Lawyers in America®, is a co-author of LLCs and LLPs: A Wisconsin Handbook, published by the State Bar of Wisconsin, and is a frequent speaker before local and national groups of executives and tax practitioners.
+Debra is listed in The Best Lawyers in America® and is a co-author of LLCs and LLPs: A Wisconsin Handbook, published by the State Bar of Wisconsin.

 Admitted To Practice